 1909: Wardwell becomes a partner of the firm.

-1911: Future partner John W. Davis is elected to the U.S. House of Representatives, the beginning of a distinguished career in national politics, during which he was the U.S. Solicitor General, Ambassador to the United Kingdom and the Democratic Party nominee in the 1924 presidential election.
+1911: Future partner John W. Davis is elected to the U.S. House of Representatives, the beginning of a distinguished career in government that will include service as U.S. Solicitor General.

 1917-1918: Wardwell serves as an American Red Cross officer in a humanitarian mission to Russia during the Bolshevik Revolution.
 This is the first of his several leadership positions in humanitarian efforts in Russia over the next 25 years.